dcdc-io/node-gp/README.md

 ## Building

 node-gp is a typescript project and we're using yarn as a package manager.
-If you would prefer just javascript and npm then we'll defend our decision not to for €80+ p/h.

-To install dependencies and build run:
+To build:

 `yarn rebuild`

+We don't, but you can use npm if you really insist:

+`npm rebuild`

 ## Usage